Compare project cost estimates vs. actuals

 Repeat these steps for each product or service you want to estimate costs for.

-With a project cost estimate, forecast your expenses and income for each product or service.
-You can also share the estimate with your customer.
+Use a project cost estimate to forecast expenses and income for specific products or services.
+You can share this estimate with your customer, but they will not see your costs, markup, or profit margin.

 - Follow this link to complete the steps in product